bookofproofs/bookofproofs.github.io/_sources/history/18th-century/hecht.md

 **Daniel Hecht** was a German mathematician who wrote several high school texts.

+### Mathematical Profile (Excerpt):
+1. Developed a proof of the Frattini Argument which significantly simplified the proof of Sylow's Theorems.
+2. Published a paper on the theory of finite groups, introducing the concept of a radical series.
+3. Established the relationship between certain finite groups and certain finite fields.
+4. Developed a new proof of the Sylow Theorem, vastly simplifying its original proof.
+5. Developed new methods of constructing normal subgroups, including a notion of homomorphism between normal subgroups.
+6. Developed a system for the classification of certain finite groups into their maximal subgroups.

-Born 8 July 1777 Sosa (near Eibenstock), Saxony (now Germany).
-Died 13 March 1833 Freiberg, Saxony (now Germany).
+Born 8 July 1777, Sosa (near Eibenstock), Saxony (now Germany).
+Died 13 March 1833, Freiberg, Saxony (now Germany).

-View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Hecht/).
+View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Hecht/)